sensoworks/docs/docs/edge/edge-installation/fog-installation-on-premise.md

 - Install an MQTT provider like [mosquitto.org](https://mosquitto.org/) if not already available somewhere else.
 Alternatively, for testing purposes, you can use the testing environment of mosquitto online: [test.mosquitto.org](https://test.mosquitto.org/)

-Once Python is installed, follow these instructions:
+Once the pre-requirements are met, follow these instructions:

 ```sh
 # Move into the parent directory where you want to install the Sensoworks Fog gateway